Context

 3. Configuring the backend in code.

-This violates my Minimize Platforms, Maximize Velocity principle by adding "meta-infrastructure" that needs to be maintained just to maintain the actual infrastructure.
+This adds meta-infrastructure that needs to be maintained just to maintain the actual infrastructure—Less Is More.

 Decision